 What is Executive Function Coaching?

-Our Executive Function Coaching is a unique, research-based program to help your child master the skills they need to succeed in school and life.
+Our Executive Function Coaching for middle school and high school-aged students is a unique, research-based program to help your child master the skills they need to succeed in school and life.
 In this program, your child will learn how to get organized, manage their time well, study effectively, and stay motivated.

 Parents love our program because...

 "We have been very happy with the coach who is working with our son.
-She is able to get him to open up [and talk] through the mountains of work he has in a way that he will not do with us" -Google Review from an EC Parent
+She is able to get him to open up and talk through the mountains of work he has in a way that he will not do with us."

 Does My Child Need Executive Function Coaching?

 Take this quick quiz by answering "yes" or "no" to the following questions.

 - Keep a messy room and a disorganized backpack, locker, or desk?

 - Have difficulty following instructions, especially with many steps?